liangliang678/NUS_CS3237/README.md

 ### Analysis

-Create a analysis, choose Python for `Runtime`, choose External for `Run this script from`.
+Create two analyses, choose Python for `Runtime`, choose External for `Run this script from`.
 Select `Environment Variables` and add varible `device_token`, the value is what you have copied from last step.

-Change the `TOKEN` varible to your `Analysis token` in analysis.py.
-Run analysis.py on your machine.
+Change the `TOKEN` varible to your `Analysis token` in analysis_rnn.py and analysis_sum.py.
+Run analysis_rnn.py and analysis_sum.py on your machine.

 Because different gateway will send different MQTT message, names of variables may be fifferent, you may need to modify the code.

 You need python3 and following library.
 ```